-In terms of the DB structure of the EPPF, a defined formula is used to define the benefits which become payable to members as certain events happen.
+In terms of the EPPF's DB structure, a standard formula is used to define the benefits which become payable to members as certain events happen.
 The formula is based on the in-service member's years of service, pensionable salary and an actuarial factor.

-However in the case of withdrawal benefits (such as in the case of resignation) the calculation of a member's fair value or contributions plus interest - which ever if the greater of - is paid.
+However, in the case of withdrawal of benefits (such as in the case of resignation) the calculation of a member's fair value or contributions plus interest - whichever is greater - is paid.